-(In words, indicate day, month and year.) in norms, marcait may, month and yearly BETWEEN the Owner: (Name, legal status, address and other information) This document has important leg consequences.
+(In words, indicate day, month and year.) in words, minetic day, month and year.
+BETWEEN the Owner: (Name, legal status, address and other information) This document has important leg consequences.
 Consultation with an attorney is encouraged with respect to its completion or modification. and the Contractor: (Name, legal status, address and other information) The parties should complete A101TM-2017, Exhibit A, Insurance and Bonds, contemporaneously with this Agreement.
-AlA Document A201TM-2017, General Conditions of the Contract for Construction, is adopted in this document by reference.
+AIA Document A201TM -2017, General Conditions of the Contract for Construction, is adopted in this document by reference.
 Do not use with other general conditions unless this for the following Project: (Name, location and detailed description) document is modified.
 The Architect: (Name, legal status, address and other information) The Owner and Contractor agree as follows.